antske/coref_draft/README.md

 Calling `process_coreference` will change the naf_object in-place by adding coref nodes (if any).

+Gaps in mention spans (mostly left-out punctuation marks) are not filled by default.
+To make sure mentions only refer to consecutive spans, pass `-f` or `--fill-gaps` on the command line or call `process_coreference(naf_object, fill_gaps=True)`.

 **!!
 NB !!** Singleton clusters are left out by default.
 To Include singleton clusters pass `-s` or `--include_singletons` on the command line or call `process_coreference(naf_object, include_singletons=True)`.